Text Support for First Night of Plan

 For the first night you implement the sleep plan, I provide 3 or 6 hours of unlimited text support to answer questions and be with you every step of the way (you can even send me videos)!
 From questions through bedtime routine to getting off to the right start, I’m there.
 You can text as much as you would like.
 Texts will be answered within 15 minutes, if not immediately.

-Night One In-Home Support
+Night One Half Night In-Home Support

 This package includes your child’s customized sleep plan.
 I will come to your home right before bedtime routine up until your baby or child falls asleep to provide real-time coaching on the first night of plan implementation.
 This is best suited for parents who require extra assistance with the plan and need in-person support.